Vancouver Condo Selling Tips # 7 – What Not To Do!

 - Leaving Repairs Undone – Most Buyers do not know how much repairs to condos cost.
 Most over-estimate the cost and hassle of such repairs.
 Repairs left undone will turn buyers off, because they think they will have to pay the cost and deal with the hassle of the repair.
 Hassle and cost is not conducive to the buying impulse.

 Any questions on getting your condo ready for sale?
 Feel free to call me at any time by clicking on the “For Sellers” button above and filling out the form or call me at 604-763-3136

-Stay tuned for Episode 8 of How to Sell a Condo in Vancouver, When to Sell Your Condo in Vancouver!
+Check out Episode 8 of How to Sell a Condo in Vancouver, When to Sell Your Condo in Vancouver!